Activities with other organisations

-Units should not do any of Girlguiding's prohibited activities at joint events.
+Units shouldn't do any of Girlguiding's prohibited activities at joint events.
 If planning an event, make sure you don't include activities banned by any organisation involved.

 However, if activities prohibited by Girlguiding are happening at an event, it's fine to attend as long as guiding members don't join in with those activities.

-Girlguiding does not recognise Scout Association Adventurous Activity Permits as acceptable qualifications unless it's for a joint activity as outlined in the Joint adventurous activities with Scouts and Girlguiding guidance.
+Girlguiding doesn't recognise Scout Association Adventurous Activity Permits as acceptable qualifications unless it's for a joint activity as outlined in the joint adventurous activities with Scouts and Girlguiding guidance.

 Criminal record checks

-All other volunteers aged 18 or over who are staying overnight at a residential event must have completed the recruitment and vetting procedure including a criminal records check.
-Non-member volunteers should be assigned the role of residential occasional helper on GO and have a criminal records check, find out more in our recruitment and vetting procedure.
+All other volunteers aged 18 or over who're staying overnight at a residential event must've completed the recruitment and vetting procedure including a criminal records check.
+Non-member volunteers should be assigned the role of district, division or county helper on GO and have a criminal records check.
+Find out more in our recruitment and vetting procedure.